sbuelow/PAMI/README.md

 The idea behind this, is to easily implement operator consoles, monitors, etc. either via SOA or ajax.

-A port for nodejs is available at: http://marcelog.github.com/Nami A port for erlang is available at: https://github.com/marcelog/erlami

 This package is a fork, you can find the original [here](https://github.com/marcelog/PAMI)